vigneshd332/proximity/README.md

 # Proximity
 ##### A Discord Bot
-Just a thing I've been working on, a bot for Discord.
+A multipurpose Discord with Image search, AI Image recognition and a music player.
 I'm currently hosting my bot on Heroku.
 Thanks to Donald Jennings for a huge part of the code.
 Check out his repo at: https://github.com/DonaldJennings/Hephaestus-Bot

 Right now, the bot can: